Ai Weiwei and Anish Kapoor walk through London to support refugees

 However, he has never been convicted of a crime in China despite having been detained for 81 days in 2011.
 He maintains the case was trumped up in retaliation for his criticism of the government.

-Kapoor's "Dirty Corner" sculpture at the Palace of Versailles near Paris has been vandalized twice in three months with anti-semitic slurs.
+Kapoor's "Dirty Corner" sculpture at the Palace of Versailles near Paris has been vandalised twice in three months with anti-semitic slurs.
 Kapoor is Jewish.

 The pair started their 7-mile (11 km) walk on Thursday morning outside the Royal Academy of Arts, where an Ai Weiwei retrospective is to open Saturday, the first he has been able to open in person since Chinese authorities returned his passport in July, having confiscated it four years earlier.